 How we can help

-TEMASOFT develops Ranstop, an advanced anti ransomware technology that detects and blocks most present and future ransomware and allows file recovery if successful attacks occur.
+TEMASOFT develops Ranstop, an advanced anti ransomware software that detects and blocks most present and future ransomware and allows file recovery if successful attacks occur.

 For more information, follow us on social media and subscribe to our newsletter.